gsm1011/hadoop.admin/manuscript/chapter7.md

 Use the following recipe to analyze job history with Rumen:

-Use the trace builder to extract the “Gold Trace” from the Hadoop job history files.
+Use the trace builder to extract the "Gold Trace" from the Hadoop job history files.
 The syntax of the command is:

 	$ hadoop org.apache.hadoop.tools.rumen.TraceBuilder [options] <jobtrace-output> <topology-output> <inputs>